kachroolab/kachroolab/classes/BIOL367_winter_2018.md

 This is the home page for class BIOL 367, Molecular Biology.

 ## Syllabus
-[Syllabus_BIOL367_Winter2018-UPDATED 25JAN2018](https://github.com/kachroolab/kachroolab/files/1665557/BIOL.367.Molecular.Biology.course.outline_winter.2018_25JAN2018.pdf).
-Check the updated turorial section with schedules for RECAP and reduced discussion times for homework assignments.
-We will now do more probelms and analytical questions in the tutorial section.
-Karamat will take those lectures.
+[Syllabus_BIOL367_Winter2018-UPDATED 14FEB2018](https://github.com/kachroolab/kachroolab/files/1724605/BIOL.367.Molecular.Biology.course.outline_winter.2018_14FEB2018.pdf).
 Notice the changes in the Grading as well.
-The Discussion section grade contribution is now reduced to 5% and the mid-term exam increased to 40% contribution.
+The Discussion section grade contribution is now reduced to 10% and the mid-term exam increased to 35% contribution.

 ## Office hours (Each Friday 3:00p-4:00p in GE110.01)
 Each week Friday 3pm - 4pm in GE 110.01 seminar room at Concordia Loyola campus.
 Note that my office hours will be meetings as a 'group'.
 If you prefer to talk to me one-one about a grade or any personal issues concerning the course, just email me and we can schedule a date for the meeting.
 ## Discussion Group info